路径遍历

 }

-- 权限最小化原则 (Principle of Least Privilege) (AI 补充说明):
+1. 权限最小化原则 (Principle of Least Privilege) (AI 补充说明)

 Path Traversal

-This article provides a detailed analysis of the core principles, actual threats, and mitigation strategies for path traversal (also known as directory traversal) vulnerabilities.
-The vulnerability arises from the lack of strict security filtering on file path parameters provided by users, allowing attackers to exploit jump sequences such as ../ to bypass predefined directories and read any sensitive files on the server (e.g., password files, source code, etc.).
-Under certain conditions, it can even lead to remote code execution (RCE).
-The key to defending against this vulnerability lies in avoiding direct transmission of user input to file APIs, and implementing a dual-check mechanism that includes whitelist validation and underlying path normalization.
+This article details the core principles, practical impacts, and remediation strategies for the Path Traversal (also known as Directory Traversal) vulnerability.
+This vulnerability arises when an application does not strictly filter the file path parameters provided by users, allowing attackers to use traversal sequences like ../ to bypass the intended directory and read arbitrary sensitive files on the server (such as password files, source code, etc.), and under specific conditions, it can even lead to Remote Code Execution (RCE).
+The key to defending against this vulnerability is to avoid passing user input directly to file APIs, combined with whitelist input validation and underlying path canonicalization for dual verification.

 1. 📌 Topic Summary

-This document explores the mechanisms behind path traversal (also known as directory traversal) vulnerabilities and outlines defense strategies.
-It includes six practical experiments (Labs) that demonstrate various bypass techniques under different defense mechanisms, such as absolute path interception, non-recursive filtering, URL decoding, and prefix/suffix validation.
+This document explores the core mechanisms and defense strategies of the Path Traversal (also known as Directory Traversal) vulnerability, and combines 6 practical labs to detail various bypass techniques under different defense mechanisms (such as absolute path blocking, non-recursive filtering, URL decoding, prefix/suffix validation).

 2. 🧠 Core Principle